GoldenLumia/UltimateStoryteller/README.md

 # UltimateStoryteller
-This is a quick update of the https://steamcommunity.com/sharedfiles/filedetails/?id=2557208773 mod for 1.4.
+This is a quick update of the https://steamcommunity.com/sharedfiles/filedetails/?id=2557208773 mod for 1.4-1.5.

 The directory structure for the storyteller texture is slightly different and I set it to appear slightly lower compared to my other modded storytellers.
-These also should not be used together as they use the same packageid; but this should still work for 1.3.

 Want to make this harder by adding RNG psycasters (from Vanilla Psycasts Expanded) for your pawns and raids?
 Check out the Basilicus Patch!: https://steamcommunity.com/sharedfiles/filedetails/?id=2928443788